 - Foot Issues– Because sanctuaries often take in individuals who may have had their needs neglected, very often new alpacas arrive with overgrown nails.
 In most cases you should be able to trim them down to a normal length, but if the nail is severely overgrown or misshapen and you are not sure how much to trim, you should consult with your veterinarian.
 Be sure to check for any signs of foot rot, ulcerative pododermatitis, or other abnormalities, and work with your veterinarian to diagnose any issues and establish a treatment plan.

-- Mobility Or Joint Issues– You should assess the alpaca’s mobility by watching them walk and looking for any abnormalities in their gait or shifting of weight when standing.
+- Mobility Or Joint Issues– You should assess the alpaca’s mobility by watching them walk and looking for any abnormalities in their A specific way of moving and the rhythmic patterns of hooves and legs.
+Gaits are natural (walking, trotting, galloping) or acquired meaning humans have had a hand in changing their gaits for "sport". or shifting of weight when standing.
 When checking their legs, pay extra attention to their joints, feeling for any heat, swelling, or crepitus (popping or crunching).
 Mobility and joint issues should be evaluated by a veterinarian to determine the cause and appropriate treatment plan.